 - Add pork tenderloin to the bowl and toss and rub with your hands to coat it completely in the spice blend.
 You should have some spice blend left in the bottom of the bowl.

-- Heat a large cast iron skillet on high-medium heat with a generous drizzle of oil.
-When the oil is shiny, sear the tenderloin 2 mins on each side.
+- Heat a large cast iron skillet on high-medium heat.
+Add a generous drizzle of cooking oil.
+When the oil is shiny, sear the tenderloin for 2 minutes on each side.

-- Drain the potatoes and place in the bowl the pork tenderloin was in along with the carrots.
+- Drain the potatoes and place in the bowl you seasoned the pork tenderloin in along with the carrots.
 Toss with salt, pepper, and an additional sprinkle of paprika and garlic powder.